t-mouser/beach-nourishment-study/model/documentation.md

 This code creates same figures as parametric_analyses.m, specifically for future analyses in data-file future_analysis.m.

 ### Efficiency
 Use efficiency.m to calculate nourishment efficiency and plot regime diagrams relating to nourishment efficiency.

-This script takes .mat data files from both parametric_analyses.m.
+Note: This script can produce figures for future efficiency as well, but x and y labels will have to changed, as will vertex scaling.

+### Future Efficiency
+Use future_efficiency.m to do the same as in efficiency.m, except for future projections.
+It will calculate nourishment efficiency and plot regime diagrams relating to nourishment efficiency.

 ## File Explanations
 ### Maincode